BKNorton/GameGuideApp/README.md

 	How to add more games
 </h2>
 <p>
 	Use the Monster Hunter Rise game as your example.
+Can be found in GameGuideApp.GameLibrary.
 </p>
 <ol>
 	<li>In the GameLibrary project create a folder with the name of your game.</li>